 This is the most common type of neurosyphilis.
 It usually occurs before the symptoms from syphilis become visible.
 In this form of neurosyphilis, you won’t feel sick or experience any signs of neurologic disease.

 This form of the disease usually shows up anywhere from a few weeks to a few years after a person contracts syphilis.
-Its symptoms include:
+Symptoms include:

 - a stiff neck

 It may also cause a loss of hearing or vision.

 This is a more serious form of meningeal neurosyphilis.
 In this case, you would also have had at least one stroke.

 About 10 to 12 percent of those with neurosyphilis develop this form.
 A stroke may occur in the first few months following a syphilis infection, or it may happen a few years after infection.